asilvino/alvarojoao.github.io/_posts/2017-12-29-the-curse-of-average.markdown

 Let’s start with our sample space.

-  We can start by city level... but I’m more interested in a bigger and realistic solution, for this purpose we will use StackOverflow database (https://data.stackexchange.com).
+  We can start by city level... but I’m more interested in a bigger and **realistic solution**, for this purpose we will use StackOverflow database (https://data.stackexchange.com).

-  I ask myself, how many engineers like myself is available in the market with Software engineering title?
+  I ask myself, how many engineers like myself is available in the market with **Software engineering title**?

   1 - Let’s start with the entire country: *Netherlands*.
-It's safe to say around 20,406, however, the Netherlands keeps importing this kind of engineers from all around the world, so our market it's not local we need to think globally;<br/>
+It's safe to say around **20,406**.
+However, the *Netherlands* keeps importing those kind of engineers from all around the world, so our market it's not local we need to think globally;<br/>
-  2 - Globally our number jumps to 8,2M with the same title as me... but still not a fair enough this number is not correct, why?
+  2 - Globally our number jumps to **8,2M** with the same title as me... but still not a fair enough this number is not correct, why?
 Because not necessarily all developers have an account on StackOverflow, in software engineering market;<br/>
   3 - Realistically, it's safe to assume all kind of backgrounds around the software engineers, as the ones with and without a formal university/college education, hobbyists, and freelancers.
-How big now? around 18,2 M (https://www.quora.com/Approximately-how-many-programmers-are-there-in-the-world);<br/>
+How big now? around **18,2 M** (https://www.quora.com/Approximately-how-many-programmers-are-there-in-the-world);<br/>

 ### 2 - My placement (self-evaluation):